 The 24-month bar will be in effect regardless of whether status in the program is a few months in duration or the full five years allowed.
 Whenever an exchange program ends and the SEVIS record becomes "inactive", the five-year window is "closed" and the individual must wait 24 months before beginning a new program as a J Professor or Research Scholar.
 To take advantage of the full five years of the Professor or Research Scholar category, the visitor would need to have an appointment of five continuous years to keep his/her SEVIS record active.
 Unused time from the five-year window may not be saved for use later.

-Example: A J Professor who comes for a single academic year, or a Research Scholar who comes for four months, and then goes home without having his/her SEVIS record kept open and active in their absence, would not be able to access the remainder of the five year period of eligibility.
-They would be subject to the 24-month bar and would not be eligible to return to the US as a J-1 Professor or Research Scholar at any institution until the 24-months (two years) time frame has passed.
+Example: A professor who comes in J1 status for a single academic year, or a research scholar who comes for four months, and then goes home without having his/her SEVIS record kept open and active in their absence, would not be able to access the remainder of the five year period of eligibility.
+They would be subject to the 24-month bar and would not be eligible to return to the US as a J-1 Professor or Research Scholar at any institution until the 24-months (two year) time frame has passed.

 J exchange visitors in the Short-Term Scholar or Student categories are not subject to the 24-month bar.